 - Watch the most magical sunset at Kerry Park

 The Long Version of the Best Things to Do in Seattle

 Pike’s Place Market

-If you’re like me and really only know of Pike’s Place Market from the classic shots on Instagram (that I, too, am guilty of capturing), you’re in for an exciting time because no “Best Things to Do in Seattle” list is complete without Pike’s Place Market, and that’s for good reason.
-It truly is an open air market with incredible produce, shopping, food, and views.
-If you ask a local what to do in Seattle and they don’t tell you Pike’s Place, they don’t love you.
+If you’re like me and really only know of Pike’s Place Market from the classic shots on Instagram (that I, too, am guilty of capturing), you’re in for an exciting time.
+No “Best Things to Do in Seattle” list is complete without Pike’s Place Market, and that’s for good reason.
+It is an open air market with incredible produce, shopping, food, and views.
+If you ask a local what to do with a day in Seattle and they don’t tell you Pike’s Place, they don’t love you.
 Okay I’m exaggerating (and they’re probably tired of the tourists in fairness), but it’s so worth experiencing.
 While you’re there, you definitely have to check out the following: